Runaway Mine Train (Six Flags Over Texas): Ride

 The ride features three lift hills.
 The ride begins with the trip up the first and highest lift.
 From there it travels around the track to the second lift.
 The second lift is housed in a building designed to look like a rock crusher.
 The final lift leads into the "Ace Hotel and Saloon".
 The "Ace Hotel" was named in 1974 for John 'Ace' Cocharo, a mine train foreman turned ride supervisor.
 After the lift, the ride drops riders into a tunnel through Caddo Lake, emerging just outside the final brake run and queue house.

 Runaway is prone to flooding from Johnson Creek after heavy rainfall amounts.

 In 2016, The Ace Hotel was shown to be throwing a birthday party with the inclusion of streamers and birthday cake in celebration of 50 years of the ride's operation.

 Design

-Runaway Mine Train utilizes tubular steel rails similar to those used on the earlier Matterhorn Bobsleds at Disneyland.
+Runaway Mine Train uses tubular steel rails similar to those used on the earlier Matterhorn Bobsleds at Disneyland.
 This particular coaster has three lift hills and two tunnels.
 The ride's climax is the final drop after the third lift hill, where the track dives into a 150 ft curving tunnel below the park's Caddo Lake.
-This feature is notable as the world's first underwater coaster tunnel.
+This is the world's first underwater coaster tunnel.
 The old-style Arrow Development cars were designed with restraints (lap bars) that can be released only manually.